Last Updated: June 25, 2026

 Labetalol Hydrochloride In Sodium Chloride is a drug marketed by Hikma and is included in one NDA.

 The generic ingredient in LABETALOL HYDROCHLORIDE IN SODIUM CHLORIDE is labetalol hydrochloride.
 There are fourteen drug master file entries for this compound.
-Forty-three suppliers are listed for this compound.
+Forty-one suppliers are listed for this compound.
 Additional details are available on the labetalol hydrochloride profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Labetalol Hydrochloride In Sodium Chloride